fleetdm/fleet/handbook/community.md

    Usually, this is best done by code review and coaching the user.
 Sometimes (typically for customers), a Fleet team member may take a PR to completion by adding the appropriate testing and code review improvements.
-3. After reviewing a PR and addressing all necessary changes any Fleet team member may merge a community it.
+3. After reviewing a PR and addressing all necessary changes, any Fleet team member may merge a community.
 Before merging, double-check that the CI is passing, documentation is updated, and changes file is created.
 Please use your best judgment.
 4. Once a PR has been approved and merged, thank and congratulate the contributor, then share with the team in the `#help-promote` channel of Fleet Slack to be publicized on social media.
 Those who contribute to Fleet and are recognized for their contributions often become great champions for the project.